RILAB/bis101/lecture14.md

 Protins have several levels of structure:

 * **Primary** structure: sequence of the protein
-* **Secondardy** strcuture: folding of the polypeptide.
+* **Secondardy** structure: folding of the polypeptide.
 Common ones include a alpha-helix, and a pleated sheet (like a folding screen)
 * **Tertiary** structure: folding of secondary structures
 * **Quaternary** structure: combination of multiple subunits. e.g. hemoglobin is multiple subunits joined by weak bonds. **Dimer** if two subunits. **Homodimer** vs. **heterodimer**.